exploder86/java-driver/manual/core/statements/prepared/README.md

 internal cache.
 Note that caching is based on the query string exactly as you provided it: the driver does not perform any kind of trimming or sanitizing.

+The size of the cache is exposed as a session-level [metric](../../metrics/) `cql-prepared-cache-size`.
+The cache uses [weak values]([guava eviction]) eviction, so this represents the number of `PreparedStatement` instances that your application has created, and is still holding a reference to.

 If you execute a query only once, a prepared statement is inefficient because it requires two round trips.
 Consider a [simple statement](../simple/) instead.